brunocodutra/metal/doc/manual.md

 In order to *evaluate* an [Optional] one must explicitly name its nested `::type`.
-An [Optional] is said to be empty, whenever a nested `::type` is undefined or ambiguously defined, thus attempting to *evaluate* an empty [Optional] leads to a compile-time error.
+An [Optional] is said to be empty, whenever a nested [Value] called `::type` is undefined or ambiguously defined, thus attempting to *evaluate* an empty [Optional] leads to a compile-time error.

 \tip{